Andre2255/Cubito-3D/README.md

-# first proyect working with threejs library
+# Working with threejs library